compgenomicslab/Programaci-n-para-bioinformatica/README.md

 Dear Students,

-You will take this course using a VMWare Virtual Machine.
+If youy want you can take this course using a VMWare Virtual Machine.
 You should do the following:

 0. CREATE AN ACCOUNT ON GitHub (this website) if you haven't already got one...
 1. Download VMWare Player (if you haven't already got it): [VMWare](https://my.vmware.com/en/web/vmware/downloads/info/slug/desktop_end_user_computing/vmware_workstation_player/16_0)